Sunyin0818/ja-netfilter-all/readme-english.md

 # Support for all versions of 2023.2 and previous versions, have any questions, please contact WeChat: libin9iOak QQ group: 777366892
 Operation guide.
-1. add -javaagent:/path/to/ja-netfilter.jar=jetbrains to your vmoptions (manual or auto)
+1. Add -javaagent:/path/to/ja-netfilter.jar=jetbrains to your VMOptions (manual or auto)
-2. log out of the jb account in the 'Licenses' window
+2. Log out of the JetBrains account in the 'Licenses' window
-3. use key on page https://jetbra.in/5d84466e31722979266057664941a71893322460
+3. Use key on page https://jetbra.in/5d84466e31722979266057664941a71893322460
-4. plugin 'mymap' has been deprecated since version 2022.1
+4. Plugin 'mymap' has been deprecated since version 2022.1
-5. don't care about the activation time, it is a fallback license and will not expire
+5. Don't care about the activation time, it is a fallback license and will not expire

 Enjoy it~

 JBR17.
-add these 2 lines to your vmoptions file: (for manual, without any whitespace chars)
+add these 2 lines to your VMOptions file: (for manual, without any whitespace chars)

 --add-opens=java.base/jdk.internal.org.objectweb.asm=ALL-UNNAMED
 --add-opens=java.base/jdk.internal.org.objectweb.asm.tree=ALL-UNNAMED